Paramaribo, Suriname

 There is potential for Indian companies to trade and invest in MSME in Agriculture & Food processing sector, Gold, Petroleum & Gas, Bauxite, Kaolin, Solar Energy, Hydro, Pharmaceuticals, Ayush/traditional medicine, Innovative technology, Tourism and IT.
 There are a few Indian companies doing mostly trading in Suriname.

 A number of Memorandums of Understanding (MoUs) have been signed with the aim of promoting bilateral trade between India and Suriname.
-On March 9, 2018, the Confederation of Indian Industry (CII) and the Suriname India Chamber of Commerce (SICCI) signed an agreement to enhance bilateral trade and economic relations.
-A new Memorandum of Understanding was signed on November 5, 2018, by the SICCI and the Federation of Indian Chambers of Commerce and Industry (FICCI).
+On 9 March 2018, the Confederation of Indian Industry (CII) and the Suriname India Chamber of Commerce (SICCI) signed an agreement to enhance bilateral trade and economic relations.
+A new MOU was signed on 5 November 2018, by the SICCI and the Federation of Indian Chambers of Commerce and Industry (FICCI).
 In August 2022, the Bureau of Indian Standards and the Suriname Standards Bureau signed a Memorandum of Understanding (MoU) to strengthen their mutual trade and expertise sharing in the areas of standards and conformity assessment activities.
-During President Santokhi's visit to India, the Economic Diplomacy Division of the MEA, in association with CII, FICCI, and ASSOCHAM, held a business meeting in Gandhi Nagar, Gujarat on January 12, 2023.
-A Surinamese government delegate also took part in the 9th CII India-LAC Conclave, from August 3–5, 2023.
+During President Santokhi's visit to India, the Economic Diplomacy Division of the MEA, in association with CII, FICCI, and ASSOCHAM, held a business meeting in Gandhi Nagar, Gujarat on 12 January 2023.
+A Surinamese government delegate also took part in the 9th CII India-LAC Conclave, from 3–5 August 2023.

 Culture

 Indian Cultural Centre in Suriname was opened in 1978 for promoting Indian cultural practices, Hindi language, classical dance, Yoga and classical music.
 India provided yearly grant worth US $29500/- for promotion of Hindi in Suriname through Suriname Hindi Parishad until 2019.
-A 12- member ICCR-sponsored Bhangra Group performed on November 26 & 27, 2017 on the occasion of Deepavali and Independence Day of Suriname and a four member musical group led by Radhika Chopra sponsored by ICCR during the period May 27–June 07, 2018, participated in the 145th anniversary of the Indian arrival in Suriname.
+A 12- member ICCR-sponsored Bhangra Group performed on 26 & 27 November 2017 on the occasion of Deepavali and Independence Day of Suriname and a four member musical group led by Radhika Chopra sponsored by ICCR during the period 27 May– 07 June, 2018, participated in the 145th anniversary of the Indian arrival in Suriname.
 A Ramlila group from Ayodhya Research Institute visited Paramaribo in July-August 2018 and held several performances across Suriname.

+An ICCR sponsored group ‘Brij Sanskrit Kala Manch’ performed Ras Leela, Mayur, and Deepak Dance performances in Paramaribo, Suriname on 22-23 October 2025 at two sites.
 A classical Kathak dance cultural troupe from India led by Dr. Samiksha Sharma performed in Suriname from 22-24 January in Paramaribo and Commovijene.
-In 2019 six member Rajasthani folk group led by Gazi Khan visited Suriname from February 16-20; an eight-member Qawwali group led by Mohammad Ahmad Warsi visited Suriname from March 17-22, 2019 on the occasion of Holi/Phagwa festival and held several performances; a Ramlila Group from Suriname participated in the Kumbh Mela 2019 sponsored by the Ayodhya Research Institute.
+In 2019 six member Rajasthani folk group led by Gazi Khan visited Suriname from February 16-20; an eight-member Qawwali group led by Mohammad Ahmad Warsi visited Suriname from 17-22 March 2019 on the occasion of Holi/Phagwa festival and held several performances; a Ramlila Group from Suriname participated in the Kumbh Mela 2019 sponsored by the Ayodhya Research Institute.

 As part of the Promotion of Cultural Ties with Diaspora (PCTD) initiative, Indian festivals such as Holi-Phagwa, Diwali, Ayurveda Day etc. are celebrated with participation of dignitaries and diaspora.
-At the Holi Phagwa celebration in March 2025, President Sh.
-Chandrikapersad Santokhi was the chief Guest at the event.
 An MoU on Traditional Systems of Medicine was signed in January 2020.
 International Day of Yoga (IDY), is also celebrated with enthusiastic participation from citizens of Suriname.
-In 2024, IDY was celebrated at the Arya Diwakar Hall in Paramaribo, Dr. Dew Sharman, Deputy Speaker of the National Assembly as Chief Guest at the event.

-A 75-week celebration of 75 years of India’s independence named Azadi Ka Amrit Mahotsav (AKAM) was observed with a series of events culminating in a mega event on 15th August 2022 with the President of Suriname as the Chief Guest.
+A 75-week celebration of 75 years of India’s independence named Azadi Ka Amrit Mahotsav (AKAM) was observed with a series of events culminating in a mega event on 15th August 2022.
 An ICCR sponsored, 10 Member Kathak group led by Rani Khanam was in Suriname from 01-06 June 2023.
-In addition to other performances in various events commemorating the 150 years of Indian arrival in Suriname, the group performed with the President of India and the President of Suriname as Chief Guests on 5 June 2023 at the Independence Square Paramaribo in the main event for the Celebrations of 150 years of Indian Arrival in Suriname.
-Hindu organizations in Suriname also organized various ceremonies to commemorate the Pran Pratishtha ceremony held at the temple in Ayodhya city of India in feb, 2024.
+In addition to other performances in various events commemorating the 150 years of Indian arrival in Suriname, the group performed with the President of India and the President of Suriname as Chief Guests on 5 June 2023 at the Independence Square Paramaribo.
+Hindu organizations in Suriname also organized various ceremonies to commemorate the Pran Pratishtha ceremony held at the temple in Ayodhya city of India in Feb, 2024.

 India supports the partner countries through its fully funded Indian Technical and Economic Cooperation (ITEC) courses.
 As a friendly country to India, Suriname is one of the largest beneficiaries in ITEC and several candidates have benefited from these courses.
 On 30 March 2024, 59th ITEC day was celebrated along with Holi festival and a dance group led by Mr. Bhola Pandey performed in 3 different districts and received huge audience from Suriname.